Opposite of THROAT – 35 Antonyms With Sentence Examples

 Pleasant She had a lump in her throat.
 The situation was pleasant, with no lump in her throat.

-READ: Opposite of TREASURE - 35 Antonyms With Sentence Examples
+READ: Opposite of INSANE - 35 Antonyms With Sentence Examples

 Final Thoughts about Antonyms of THROAT